awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-apigateway-dynamodb/README.md

 |apiGatewayLogGroup|[`logs.LogGroup`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_logs.LogGroup.html)|Returns an instance of the LogGroup created by the construct for API Gateway access logging to CloudWatch.|

 # API Gateway Request/Response Template Properties Overview
-There are sets of properties corresponding to the various API operations this construct supports (CREATE/READ/UPDATE/DELETE).
-Each API operation has a property to enable it, followed by a set of properties used to specify request templates and integration responses.
-Taking the **CREATE** operation as an example:
-* The API method is enabled by setting the `allowCreateOperation` property to true.
+This construct allows you to implement four DynamoDB API operations, CREATE/READ/UPDATE/DELETE (corresponding the HTTP POST/GET/PUT/DELETE requests respectively).
+They are completely independent and each follows the same pattern:
+* Setting `allowCreateOperation` to true will implement the `application/json` content-type with default request and response templates
-* Once set, the request template for the `application/json` content-type can be set using the `createRequestTemplate` property.
+* The request template for `application/json` requests can be customized using the `createRequestTemplate` prop value
-* Additional request templates for content-types other than `application/json` can be specified in the `additionalCreateRequestTemplates` property.
+* *Additional* request templates can be specified using the `additionalCreateRequestTemplates` prop value.
+Note - these DO NOT replace the `application/json` content-type
-* Non-default integration responses can be specified in the `createIntegrationResponses` property.
+* Customized integration responses can be specified for any content type in the `createIntegrationResponses` prop value.

+Supplying any of these values without setting allowCreateOperation to true will result in an error.
+This pattern is the same for all four API operations.

 ## Default settings